 An annual condition inspection by a qualified professional is also required to assure the aircraft is in good shape for flying.
 This is a good investment for your safety.

 Well then, what do you need to know when purchasing your first airplane LSA?
 First, it is best if you know how to fly.
-No would-be pilot should purchase a wing before learning at least the basics of flying a airplane.
-A reputable dealer should make certain you are properly trained before he will let you take possetion of any equipment.
-Many cases the dealer who sells it to you can provide the training when you buy one.
+No would-be pilot should purchase a wing before learning at least the basics of flying an airplane.
+A reputable dealer should make certain you are properly trained before he will let you take possession of any equipment.
+In many cases, the dealer who sells it to you can provide the training when you buy one.

 In most cases the dealer is or has access to a Certified Flight Instructor (CFI).
 Or he will refer you to a CFI who can properly train you.
 It is your instructor’s job to understand the aircraft systems to help you select your first airplane.

 Different sport airplanes have different characteristics and require different skill levels; your instructor will help you match the airplane LSA to your particular interests, strengths, weaknesses, and skill level.